graphql-codegen tool, we will see how you can generate

 codegen.jsonconfig file.
 You can generate this automatically (by running

 graphql-codegen-svelte-apolloplugin to the config manually.
-Instead, because we need to add authorisation credentials to the config, we will create it manually here.
+Instead, because we need to add authorization credentials to the config, we will create it manually here.
 Create the

-6we include an authorisation header, which will contain our credentials for the API.
+6we include an authorization header, which will contain our credentials for the API.
 If you are using another API which does not need credentials, just replace lines

 You need to make sure

 SWOP_API_KEYis defined in your

 We are almost done.
 Next, we need to add a new generation script to

 Conveniently, this is doing three things for us.
 First, it reads the API key from the

 .envfile, making it available in the next step.
 I have tested this on macOS.
 I would expect it to work on Linux and other UNIX-based systems.
 I'm not sure how to do this on Windows.
 Please drop comments below if you are using Linux/Unix or Windows and get it to work, so I can update.
 Secondly, we actually generate the types, output to

 src/lib/generated/graphql.ts.
 Finally, we format the types file with prettier — this saves doing it manually, before committing your code.
 Change the codegen file name if you generated a YAML file automatically in the previous step.